Mark-a-Hamilton/kali-toolbox/docs/kali-diagnostics.md

 # 🩺 kali-diagnostics

-The `kali-diagnostics` script provides a modular wrapper for system health checks.
-It runs a series of diagnostic commands to assess uptime, resource usage, service status, and kernel messages.
-Designed for audit-grade traceability, it supports dry-run simulation and optional logging.
+The `kali-diagnostics` script is a modular wrapper for basic system diagnostics in Kali Linux.
+It checks service status, network connectivity, and system health, with optional logging and hash-based traceability.

 ---

 ## 📦 Purpose

-This script helps users:
+This script provides quick visibility into system status by:
-- Monitor system health and performance
+- Checking key services
+- Validating network connectivity
-- Identify failed services or resource bottlenecks
+- Reporting uptime and resource usage
-- Capture diagnostic output for audit or support
-- Run checks safely with dry-run preview

-It is intended for passive diagnostics only and does **not** perform any enumeration or active scanning.
+- Logging actions and hashing for audit-grade traceability

 ---